John Banville: Booker Prize

 At the award ceremony, BBC Two's Kirsty Wark quizzed Financial Times arts editor Jan Dalley, the Independent on Sunday literary editor Suzi Feay and The Observer literary editor Robert McCrum.
 Banville, Barry and Ali Smith were dismissed outright and much of the discussion focused on Barnes, Ishiguro and Zadie Smith.
 In the end, the judges' vote was split between Banville and Ishiguro, with Rick Gekoski one of those favouring Banville.
 It fell to Sutherland to cast the winning vote; he did so in favour of Banville.
-Banville later said: "I have not been the most popular person in London literary circles over the past half-year.
+Banville later recognised he had "not been the most popular person in London literary circles over the past half-year.
 And I think it was very large of Sutherland to cast the winning vote in my favour".

-When the prize rules later changed to allow entries by American writers, Banville welcomed the idea.
-However, he later expressed regret over the decision: "The prize was unique in its original form, but has lost that uniqueness.
+When the prize rules later changed to allow entries by American writers, Banville welcomed the idea, but he later expressed regret over the decision: "The prize was unique in its original form, but has lost that uniqueness.
 It is now just another prize among prizes.
 I am convinced the administrators should take the bold step of conceding the change was wrong, and revert".

 Kafka Prize

-In 2011, Banville was awarded the Franz Kafka Prize.
+In 2011, Banville received the Franz Kafka Prize.
 Marcel Reich-Ranicki and John Calder were members of the jury.
-Banville described the award as "one of the ones one really wants to get.
-It's an old style prize and as an old codger it's perfect for me ...
-I've been wrestling with Kafka since I was an adolescent" and said his bronze statuette trophy "will glare at me from the mantelpiece".
+Banville said he had been "wrestling with Kafka since I was an adolescent", said the bronze statuette trophy "will glare at me from the mantelpiece" and called the award "one of the ones one really wants to get.
+It's an old style prize and as an old codger it's perfect for me".